j-ntw/brutatoasta/README.md

 [DBS webapp to increase adoption of digital banking services](https://github.com/brutatoasta/hex-eye-team-12-Express-Solutions)

 Written with Rails on Ruby and hosted on Google Cloud Platform.
-Became familiar with Ruby, Rails, Cucumber, Selenium and BDD practices, as well as Docker and Nginx.
+Became familiar with Ruby, Rails, Cucumber, Selenium and BDD practices, as well as Docker and cloud deployment.

 [MongoDB with Node.js demo](https://github.com/brutatoasta/escmongonode)